Welcome to Warrior Punch's Boxing Training Tips - bringing you bite-sized technical insights from the wide world of combative sports.

-Floyd's success in the two sequences above is all about his use of different head positions, or "slots" as they're sometimes called.
+Floyd's success in the two sequences above is all about his use of different head positions, or "head slots" as they're referred to at A Million Styles Boxing.
 Not only did he change his head slot at least five times in these two exchanges while punching, he did so behind a barrage of smart feints that kept Berto busy.

 Let's take a closer look and see how you can apply this in your own training:

 First, Floyd's moves his head off-line to the right with the body-jab, slipping Berto's jab as he does.

 Floyd ends up low and off to his right, outside of Berto's jab hand.
 We'll call this head slot Position A.

 From Position A, Floyd slips his head left - inside of the jab - coming up slightly as he moves back to a more central position.
 We'll call this new head slot Position B.

 Floyd covers the move with a probing punch.
 Rather than trying to land hard, Floyd uses the jab hand to obstruct Berto's vision and block the path of his right cross.